 Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework problems from the textbook will be assigned after nearly every class meeting.
 The homework will be completed on-line through the MyLab website.
 You should work all of these problems (if necessary, repeatedly until your solution is correct) and periodically review them when studying for tests and the final examination since the test and exam problems will be similar in wording and difficulty to the exercises in the textbook.
 Graded assignments may also include computer assignments using the statistical software, Minitab.
 This software is available in the campus computer laboratories and on students' personal computers through the vLab Virtual Desktop.
 Homework will not be accepted late without a valid excuse.
-In no case will late homework be accepted after an assignments is encouraged, but each student must submit their own solutions to the homework assignments.
+In no case will late homework be accepted after an assignment has been graded and returned to the class.
+Discussion between students on homework assignments is encouraged, but each student must submit their own solutions to the homework assignments.

-Students must register with the MyLab website by September 11, 2017 at 05:00P using the access code which came with the purchased course materials.
+Students must register with the MyLab website by September 10, 2018 at 05:00P using the access code which came with the purchased course materials.
 In addition to the access code, you will be asked for the following information: